 The AIM version also supports Authorize.Net emulation for payment processors that enable this, such as eProcessing Network.

-WooCommerce supports using any Authorize.Net extension in the following regions: US, Canada, EU, New Zealand, and Australia.
+WooCommerce supports using any Authorize.Net extension in the following regions: US and Canada.

 ** The Credit Card information is added on your website for payment in a secure iframe.
 Customers are taken to a “pay page” on your site after checkout, which embeds the payment form, to submit payment.
-Payment details are securely posted to Authorize.Net servers without passing through your own server, so the DPM payment extension is acting somewhat like an onsite payment gateway but with less security requirements (i.e SSL certification).
+Payment details are securely posted to Authorize.Net servers without passing through your own server, so the DPM and SIM (Accept Hosted) methods act like an on-site payment gateway but with fewer security concerns.